zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/parameter-anonymous.md

 ---
 PermaID: 1000169
-Name: Anonymous Parameter
+Title: Dapper Anonymous Type Parameter - Learn How to Avoid SQL Injection
+MetaDescription: Unlock the power of Dapper with Anonymous Type Parameter to avoid SQL Injection.
+Learn how to easily pass your parameter without worrying about user input.
 LastMod: 2023-02-23
 ---

-# Dapper - Anonymous Parameter
+# Dapper Anonymous Type Parameter: Discover How to Avoid SQL Injection

 ## Description